Māori Land Court

+Established in 1865 as the Native Land Court, its purpose was to translate customary communal landholdings into individual titles recognisable under English law.
+This enabled Pākehā to easily purchase Māori land.
+Since the late 20th century, the renamed court has focused on resolving disputes and protecting Māori land interests.

 Māori Land Court history

-The Māori Land Court was established in 1865 as the Native Land Court of New Zealand under the Native Lands Act.
-The court was established to facilitate the purchase of Māori land by the Crown by converting collectively owned Māori customary land into Māori freehold land.
+The court was established in 1865 as the Native Land Court under the Native Lands Act.
+The court was established to facilitate the purchase of Māori land by the Crown by converting collectively-owned Māori customary land into Māori freehold land.
 The Act created the Native Land Court to identify ownership interests in Māori land and to create individual titles (in place of customary communal title) that were recognisable in English law.
 Under the Native Lands Act 1865 only ten owners could be listed on land titles issued by the court.

 As outlined by Williams, "government policy from 1858 onwards ... sought to introduce a rapid individualisation of ancestral Māori land in order to ensure the availability of most of that land for settlement by Pākehā settlers".
-A continuation of the native land policies of 1862, the intention outlined in the Preamble of the 1865 Act was “to encourage the extinction of such [native] proprietary customs”.
+A continuation of the native land policies of 1862, the intention outlined in the Preamble of the 1865 Act was "to encourage the extinction of such [native] proprietary customs".
 One means of fulfilling this intention was to limit to ten the number of owners able to be issued a Certificate of Title.
 Francis Fenton was the chief judge from 1865 to 1882.

 The court caused major ructions within some iwi as the court gave a democratic power to ordinary Māori that previously had been the domain of chiefs only.
 Judges often heard weeks of oral evidence to prove a claim to the land.
 Judges were totally independent from the government and their decisions were binding on the government.
 Judges often made their own rules as points of law arose but the general principle was equity.
 One of the most dramatic cases was the claim of Ngāti Mutunga for their previous land in North Taranaki in 1870.
 The entire iwi abandoned the Chatham Islands (which they had invaded in 1835) to come to the court hearing.